 - A. LEAs are responsible for developing a student ILP process beginning no later than the sixth (6th) grade to help students identify and meet their academic, career, and personal/social goals.
 The ILP shall document the student's academic and applied learning interests and learning supports that culminate in graduation, Council designation and preparation for post-secondary success.
 The ILP shall document additional educational opportunities to help students reach their goals.
 The ILP shall coordinate each student's Individual Educational Program, Section 504 Plan, Personal Literacy Plan, intervention plans, Multilingual learner services, and other plans as applicable. - B. The ILP process shall provide regular and ongoing opportunities for students to review and revisit their goals with the guidance of responsible adults, including parents or legal guardians.
-In order to ensure the use of the ILP in coordinating appropriate supports, access to coursescredits, and additional learning opportunities necessary to support students in meeting their goals, ILP reviews must occur not less than twice in each school year and during key transition periods including middle to high school and high school to post-secondary placement. - C. LEAs shall maintain documentation of the effectiveness of their ILP process.
+In order to ensure the use of the ILP in coordinating appropriate supports, access to credits, and additional learning opportunities necessary to support students in meeting their goals, ILP reviews must occur not less than twice in each school year and during key transition periods including middle to high school and high school to post-secondary placement. - C. LEAs shall maintain documentation of the effectiveness of their ILP process.

-2.4.4 Professional development Learning
+2.4.4 Professional Learning

--All certified educators in middle-level and high schools shall participate in at least fifteen hours of ongoing professional development annually, focused learning as described by Rhode Island's Regulations on the priority areas of literacyeducator quality and numeracy throughout the curriculum, graduation by proficiency, and personalization.
-Professional development shall be informed by student achievement data and guided by best practices in curriculum, instruction, and assessmentcertification.
+All certified educators in middle-level and high schools shall participate in professional learning as described by Rhode Island's Regulations on educator quality and certification.